vincentqb/dot.py/README.md

 ## Quick Start

-1. Create your initial profile directory, in this example, **default**.
+1. Create your initial profile.
+For example, we create a directory called **default**.

     ```sh
     mkdir default
     ```

-1. Add any files you would like linked into your home directory when this profile is linked:
+1. Add any files you would like linked into your home when this profile is linked:

     ```sh
     echo 'set -o vi' > default/env